-- The member of staff who has noticed the missing child will inform the Head of School, Senior Leader or Deputy Safeguarding Lead immediately. - The office staff will also be informed as they will act as a point of contact for receiving information regarding the search. - A member of staff will stay with the rest of the class, and all other available members of staff will conduct a thorough search of the school premises as directed by the Head of School, Senior Leader or Deputy Safeguarding Lead.
+- The member of staff who has noticed the missing child will inform the Headteacher, Senior Leader or Deputy Safeguarding Lead immediately. - The office staff will also be informed as they will act as a point of contact for receiving information regarding the search. - A member of staff will stay with the rest of the class, and all other available members of staff will conduct a thorough search of the school premises as directed by the Headteacher, Senior Leader or Deputy Safeguarding Lead.